melissawm/acquire-docs/docs/PythonAPI.md

         """Checks if two SampleType objects are not equal."""
 ```

-- `F32`: Class variable of `SampleType` that specifies values of 32-bit floating point type.
+- `F32`: Enum-type class variable of `SampleType` that specifies values of 32-bit floating point type.

-- `I16`: Class variable of `SampleType` that specifies values of 16-bit signed integer type.
+- `I16`: Enum-type class variable of `SampleType` that specifies values of 16-bit signed integer type.

-- `I8`: Class variable of `SampleType` that specifies values of 8-bit signed integer type.
+- `I8`: Enum-type class variable of `SampleType` that specifies values of 8-bit signed integer type.

-- `U16`: Class variable of `SampleType` that specifies values of 16-bit unsigned integer type.
+- `U16`: Enum-type class variable of `SampleType` that specifies values of 16-bit unsigned integer type.

-- `U8`: Class variable of `SampleType` that specifies values of 8-bit unsigned integer type.
+- `U8`: Enum-type class variable of `SampleType` that specifies values of 8-bit unsigned integer type.

-- `U10`: Class variable of `SampleType` that specifies values of 10-bit unsigned integer type.
+- `U10`: Enum-type class variable of `SampleType` that specifies values of 10-bit unsigned integer type.

-- `U12`: Class variable of `SampleType` that specifies values of 12-bit unsigned integer type.
+- `U12`: Enum-type class variable of `SampleType` that specifies values of 12-bit unsigned integer type.

-- `U14`: Class variable of `SampleType` that specifies values of 14-bit unsigned integer type.
+- `U14`: Enum-type class variable of `SampleType` that specifies values of 14-bit unsigned integer type.

 ## Class `SignalIOKind`